Mike-Honey/Power-BI-Usage-MK-MS/README.md

 1. Open the target Power BI semantic model file in [Power BI Desktop](https://www.microsoft.com/en-au/power-platform/products/power-bi/desktop)
 2. Launch the [Measure Killer](https://www.brunner.bi/measurekiller) application, connect to your Power BI semantic model and reports, **Run** the process and then use the menu to Export in Excel format.
 3. Optionally, close Power BI Desktop and Measure Killer
 4. Open your copy of the PBIX file in this project, using Power BI Desktop.
 My naming standard is **[source PBIX/PBIP file name] - Power-BI-Usage-MK-MS.pbix**.
-For easy maintenance, I would save a copy of the PBIX file from this project for each source analysis I want to maintain.
+For easy maintenance, I save a copy of the PBIX file from this project for each source analysis I want to maintain.
 5. In the Power BI window for the Power-BI-Usage-MK-MS file, navigate to **Transform data / Edit parameters**.
 6. To get the value for the **ExcelExportFile** parameter, you can use Windows Explorer to navigate to the Exported Excel file, then right-click and choose **Copy as path**.
 After pasting that into Power BI, be sure to remove the leading and trailing quotes.
 7. Hit **OK**, then **Apply Changes**.